ArctiqTeam/copilot-bootcamp-java/Labs/Lab 2.2 - Taking Off with Code/README.md

     ```

 - It is a good idea to add the two files referenced in the prompt using the `GitHub Copilot` -> `Reference File in Chat`.

-> [!NOTE]
-> This example shows how `#file` is used in a way how a human might approach a problem.
-You can include context at any time to help Copilot understand the problem or solution better.

 - Open Copilot Chat and Copy/Paste the prompt.